andburn-archive/typescript/typescript/README.md

 ## Functions
 - named and anonymous functions supported
 - parameters and return value can be typed
-- to the declare the funciton type i.e. when assigned to a variable, we use:
+- to the declare the function type i.e. when assigned to a variable, we use:
 ```typescript
 let f: (x: number, y: number) => number; // arrow used to make return type clear
 f = function(first: number, last: number): number {